 How is Salmonella Infection Diagnosed?

-Salmonella bacteria can be detected in stool.
-[5, 15] In cases of bacteremia or invasive illness, the bacteria can also be detected in the blood, urine, or on rare occasions in tissues.
-The test consists of growing the bacteria in culture.
-[5, 6] A fecal, blood or other sample is placed in nutrient broth or on agar and incubated for 2-3 days.
+Salmonella bacteria can be detected by stool culture.
+In cases of bacteremia or invasive illness, the bacteria can also be cultured from blood, urine, or, on rare occasions, from other body tissues.
+A fecal, blood, or other sample is placed in nutrient broth or on agar and incubated for up to 2-3 days.
 After that time, a trained microbiologist can identify the bacteria, if present, and confirm its identity by looking at biochemical reactions.
 Typically, this test is conducted at a hospital or clinical laboratory.
 Isolates obtained from culture are forwarded from clinical laboratories to public health laboratories.

-Treatment with antibiotics before collecting a specimen for testing can affect bacterial growth in culture, and lead to a negative test result even when Salmonella causes the infection.
+Treatment with antibiotics before collecting a specimen for testing can affect bacterial growth in culture and lead to a negative test result even when Salmonella causes the infection.
 Thus, it is important to collect a specimen for laboratory testing before antibiotics are given.

 Culturing of organisms such as Salmonella has been the mainstay of diagnostic testing conducted at clinical laboratories.
 Isolates obtained from culture are forwarded from clinical laboratories to public health laboratories, where additional testing is performed, including serotyping, antimicrobial susceptibility, and genetic testing.
 Results of these additional tests allow epidemiologists to monitor trends and detect outbreaks.